US hikes tariffs on imports of Chinese solar wafers, polysilicon and tungsten products

 Trade frictions have been escalating ahead of the inauguration of President-elect Donald Trump, who has vowed to impose 60% tariffs on Chinese goods, among other threats.
 President Joe Biden has said Trump’s promise of broad tariffs on foreign imports would be a mistake.

-His administration has kept in place tariffs that Trump imposed during his first term in office, in some cases raising them further, but says it has a more targeted approach.
+His administration has kept in place tariffs that Trump imposed during his first term in office, but says it has a more targeted approach.

 China has sharply ramped up production of cheap electric vehicles, solar panels, and batteries at a time when the Biden administration has championed moves to support those industries in the U.S.